spoonapps/docs/reference/spoonscript/startup.md

 #### As a Shell Command

+You may also launch a process using basic command prompt syntax.
 To open a Command Prompt window with a message:

 ```
 # Hello world is passed to the 'echo' shell command